phetsims/phet-info/doc/typescript-conventions.md

 export { Node as default };
 ```

-When exporting multiple modules, types and non-types should be combined into a single `export` statement.
+When exporting multiple modules, all types should be combined into 1 `export statement, and all non-types should be combined into 1 `export` statement.
+So a .ts file should have at most 2 `export` statements.
 For example:

 ```ts
 type DogOptions = ...;